FROM MONGOLIA …

 Cotton has been cultivated and used since around 6000 BC for the production of textiles.

 The raw material consists of the seed fibers of the ripe cotton fruits.
 These fibers consist of 95% cellulose and may be up to 4 cm long.
 Cotton is grown in monocultures and consumes a lot of water.
 It’s wise to check the origin – some certificates indicate if the production is sustainable: GOTS, kbA, Fairtrade or IVN.

 Cotton has a high tensile strength, making it strong, durable and less likely to rip or tear.
 It is 30 percent stronger when wet, withstanding many washings in hot water.

 - Not suitable for tumble dryers

-We respect the environment also with our boxes – made of environmentally friendly corrugated cardboard they can be reused or easily recycled.
+Mailboxes are made from environmentally friendly corrugated cardboard so they can be reused or recycled.

-Our document bags: They are made of 100% paper and with an environmentally friendly adhesive, meaning they too are easy to recycle.
+We use document bags made from 100% paper with an environmentally friendly adhesive – easy to recycle.

-We would like to contribute to the support of people who are committed to protecting the oceans.
-Therefore for each item we sell, we are donating 3,- Euro.
-Thus we would like to support the preservation and protection of the natural environment and our namesakes!
+We support organizations that are committed to protecting the oceans by donating 3 Euros for each item sold.
+In that way we try to contribute to the preservation and protection of the natural environment and our namesakes!